 Here’s a graphic representation of different types of trigger emails and what to write in them:

 Why do trigger emails work well?

 - Increase buying chances

 This is the major benefit of automated emails.
-Triggered emails can be configured beforehand and it also reduces human intervention.
+Triggered emails can be configured beforehand to reduce manual efforts.

-Trigger based emails on different events are known to save potentially around 80% of the direct email budget.
+Trigger-based emails are known to save potentially around 80% of the direct email budget.

 Impress the customer

 Customers feel special when they receive personalized emails at the right time.
-According to a study, welcome emails are the most popular forms of triggered emails.
+According to a study, welcome emails are the most popular form of triggered emails.

 Increase buying chances

 Around 66% of consumers have made a purchase online based on an email message.